Rajabalizadeh/Preston-Curve/README.md

-## The TRR 266 Template for Reproducible Empirical Research
+## All the material is belonged to the TRR 266 Template for Reproducible Empirical Research, "Research on Corporate Transparency" course

 This repository provides an infrastructure for open science oriented empirical projects.
 It is based on the [TREAT repository](https://github.com/trr266/treat) but uses World Bank data instead of WRDS data so that it can be used by everybody interested in reproducible empirical research.
 Currently, this is all R based but it is not meant to stay that way.
 You can help by contributing Python and/or Stata code that mimics the R analysis steps via pull requests.